 Control weeds, grasses, and debris in the vegetable garden that provide cover.
 Encourage natural enemies of caterpillars like birds and spiders.

-Many caterpillars are eaten by other insects or are heavily parasitized by wasps and parasitoid flies.
-Certain flowering species can be planted to provide nectar and pollen to attract these parasitic wasps and flies into the home landscape.
+Most caterpillars are eaten by other insect predators, or are heavily parasitized by wasps and parasitoid flies.
+Plant flowering species that provide nectar and pollen to attract these parasitic wasps and flies into the home landscape.
 Tiny Trichogramma wasps parasitize the eggs.
-Birds, bats and many small mammals feed on moths, larvae and pupae and some eggs.
-These parasitoids and predators that feed on the caterpillars can be purchased and released in the landscape, or one can manage the landscape in a way that keeps the parasitoid and predators healthy.
+Birds, bats and many small mammals feed on moths, larvae, pupae and some eggs.
+These parasitoids and predators that feed on the caterpillars can be purchased, then released in the home landscape.
+Additionally, one can manage the landscape in a way that keeps the parasitoid and predators healthy.
 This may mean tolerating a low number of these pests in your landscape plants.

 For more information

 LaGasa, E., T. Murray, and C. Looney.
 2011.
 PNW Defoliators (http://invasives.wsu.edu/defoliators/species_faqs.html)